-AER-113 History of Aviation 2 (2-0) Fall Spring
+History of Aviation AER-113 2 (2-0) Fall Spring

 This course provides a historical survey of the efforts of manned-flight.
 Topics include the development of aircraft, milestones in aviation, noted pioneers, and the socioeconomic impact of flight upon modern civilization.
 Upon completion, students should be able to demonstrate an understanding of the advancements that aviation has accrued for society and contemporary changes in aviation.(1997 SU)